Japan integrated physician-staffed medical helicopters into EMS system

 The introduction of the aircraft into the local system required several different components and the involvement of many stakeholders.
 The hospital built an on-site heliport and both firefighters and civil servants throughout the prefecture were trained on the designated landing zones within their locale.
 More than 200 prefecture-wide designated landing zones were identified.
 A few of the hospital physicians underwent extensive training, flying with already established Doctor-Heli programs.
 These then introduced a local training program with graduated responsibility to the other physicians.

-Where this choice came from?
+Where the choice of physician-staffed HEMS in Japanese Prefectures came from?